Smart grids by country: European Union

-Smart meter rollout in member nations and transition to smart grid

 The EU aims to replace 80% of current electricity meters with smart meters by 2020 wherever cost-benefit analysis demonstrates a positive result.
 This smart metering and smart grids rollout can reduce emissions in the EU by up to 9% and annual household energy consumption by similar amounts.
 On 30 November 2016, the Commission published a proposal stating that all consumers should be entitled to request a smart meter from their supplier.
 Smart meters should allow consumers to reap the benefits of the progressive digitalisation of the energy market via several different functions.
 Consumers should also be able to access dynamic electricity price contracts.

 A 2014 Commission report on the deployment of smart metering found: